 Like Hootfeed, presenters wall makes it possible for attendees to submit questions publicly on a display board alongside the speaker.
 You can choose to moderate the feed manually, or you can leave it up to the audience to vote questions up and down, ensuring that the most popular questions always get answered first.

 Have any experience with any of the tools that made our list?
 Let us know what you think.
-Leave a comment below or join us on Twitter @socialtables.
+Leave a comment below or add to the conversation by mentioning us on Twitter @socialtables.

 Still on the hunt for more event tech tools?
 Download our ebook that takes an in-depth look at 73 event technologies that can make you a better event planner, and make your events that much more memorable.